 IP addresses and cookies do not in themselves identify individual users but identify only the computer used.
-We will not use any data we collect to identify any user personally.
+We will not use any data we collect to identify any individual users.

 - the name(s) and correspondence address(es) of private landlords or agents who act on the owner's behalf

-- if a landlord is registered or if their application is awaiting approval
+- whether a landlord is registered or if their application is awaiting approval

 - if a landlord's registration has been refused or removed

 - the local authorities the owner or agent is registered with